In this article

 The first six weeks of freshman year can be the most vulnerable time for many first-year college students.
 They may face expectations and social pressures at the start of their college careers.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there are three levels of alcohol consumption.
-These levels affect a person in different ways.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there are three levels of alcohol consumption:

 If you want to take note of your alcohol consumption, here are the guidelines:

-- Heavy Alcohol Consumption: Binge drinking on five or more days over the course of a month.
+Heavy alcohol consumption is binge drinking on five or more days per month.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines a standard drink as: